 SEO has proven to be a very effective tool for any Internet marketing campaign.
-In 2015, there were several changes in how a business should effectively market their online presence, and in 2016, you can expect even more.
+In 2015, there were several changes in how a business should effectively market its online presence, and in 2016, you can expect even more.

-Google made significant changes in 2015 with Panda, Penguin and Hummingbird updates.
+Google made significant changes in 2015 with Panda, Penguin, and Hummingbird updates.
 Penguin ensures no poor quality links are rewarded, while Panda ensures great content is rewarded, and Hummingbird now has a better understanding of the words on each site and strives to deliver more accurate results in the searches.

 SEO is constantly evolving and new techniques are created each year.
 While there is no way to predict the changes that will occur, a good business will follow the trends and keep up with the changes as they do occur.
 The updates in 2015 were aimed towards removing the ability to cheat your way to the top, so 2016 SEO trends are predicted to work in that same direction.

 Here are just a few of the trends you can expect to see in 2016:

 Google has practically ditched Google+, so other social media platforms are now being enhanced for the searches.

 Social media has been an important part of Internet marketing for several years, but now it has an even larger impact on SEO.
 Facebook, Twitter, LinkedIn, and Pinterest are playing an important role in SEO, is your site ready for the changes?